yelghali/azure-sci-framework/README.md

         }

     ],
-    "interval": "PT5M", # to normlize or homogenize the metrics collected from different sources ; this is a technical parameter ; TODO : remove from query
+    "interval": "PT5M", # to normlize or homogenize the metrics collected from different sources ; this is a technical parameter ;
     "timespan": "PT24H" # the R of SCI equation (time span) }'
 ```